mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/command_line/index.md

 As with some other programming tools, using the terminal (or command line) on Windows has traditionally not been as simple or easy as on other operating systems.
 But things are getting better.

-Windows has traditionally had its own terminal-like program called cmd (“the command prompt”) for a long time, but this definitely doesn't have parity with Unix commands, and is equivalent to the old-style Windows DOS prompt.
+Windows has traditionally had its own terminal-like program called cmd ("the command prompt") for a long time, but this definitely doesn't have parity with Unix commands, and is equivalent to the old-style Windows DOS prompt.

 Better programs exist for providing a terminal experience on Windows, such as Powershell ([see here to find installers](https://github.com/PowerShell/PowerShell)), and Gitbash (which comes as part of the [git for Windows](https://gitforwindows.org/) toolset)

-However, the best option for Windows in the modern day is the Windows Subsystem for Linux (WSL) — a compatibility layer for running Linux operating systems directly from inside Windows 10, allowing you to run a “true terminal” directly on Windows, without needing a virtual machine.
+However, the best option for Windows in the modern day is the Windows Subsystem for Linux (WSL) — a compatibility layer for running Linux operating systems directly from inside Windows 10, allowing you to run a "true terminal" directly on Windows, without needing a virtual machine.

 This can be installed directly from the Windows store for free.
 You can find all the documentation you need in the [Windows Subsystem for Linux Documentation](https://docs.microsoft.com/windows/wsl).